It’s no secret that baking is all about chemistry. Unlike cooking, it isn’t easy to change up the ingredients in recipes.

 Ingredients That Almond Milk Doesn’t Go with

-There are some ingredients that might be used in baking or cooking that you should not mix with almond milk.
+Some ingredients used in baking or cooking shouldn’t be mixed with almond milk.
 For example, it’s not a good idea to mix almond milk with acidic foods and ingredients, as it could curdle the milk.

 Almond milk doesn’t curdle as cow’s milk does.
-Instead, it will separate the almond in the almond milk out into chunks.
-This can look very unappetizing and might have an effect on the texture of what you are baking.
+Instead, it will separate the almonds in the almond milk into chunks.
+This can look very unappetizing and might affect the texture of what you are baking.

 Adding acidic ingredients can change the texture of almond milk in different ways that might be useful if you need to use a different type of milk for your recipe, like buttermilk.